pkyc/t-pot-autoinstall/README.md

 So, clone the repository.
 Run as root.
 Enjoy.

+Make sure groupX and userX are same.

     groupadd groupX
     useradd -g groupX -m userX
     passwd userX

-Make sure you have your SSH key added to your account (~/.ssh/authorized_keys)
+Make sure you have your SSH key added to your account (~/.ssh/authorized_keys).

     su - tpot
     ssh-keygen